mslonik/Hotstrings-MSIX/ReadMe.md

 ### The useful example

-``MakeAppx pack /m "MyManifest.xml" /f MyMapping.txt  /p /o MyPackage.msix``
+``MakeAppx pack /m "HotstringsManifest.xml" /f MyMapping.txt  /p /o HotstringsPackage.msix``

 ## How can I see a content of MSIX package without installing it?